Vladimir Vernadsky: Early life

-In 1886, Vernadsky married a woman named Natalya E. Staritskaya, although there is not much documented information on her as an individual.
-He wrote to his wife Nataliia on 20 June 1888 from Switzerland:

-To collect facts for their own sake, as many now gather facts, without a program, without a question to answer or a purpose, is not interesting.
-However, there is a task which someday the human mind will solve, and which is extremely interesting.
-Minerals are remains of those chemical reactions which took place at various times on earth; these reactions take place according to laws which are not always known to us, but which, we are allowed to think, are closely tied to general changes which the earth has undergone as a planet.
-The task is to connect the various phases of changes undergone by the earth with the general laws of celestial mechanics.
+In 1886, Vernadsky married Natalya E. Staritskaya.

-In 1888–1890, he traveled through Europe, studying the museums of Paris and London, and worked in Munich and Paris.
-During this time, he studied in Germany, France, England, Switzerland, and Italy and studying the museums of Paris and London, and worked in Munich and Paris.
-While abroad, he studied under Henry Le Chatelier, Paul Von Groth, and Ferdinand André Fouqué, supporting his decision to focus his studies in crystallography and minerology.
+In 1888–1890, he traveled through Europe, studying in Germany, France, England, Switzerland, and Italy, the museums of Paris and London, and worked in Munich and Paris.
+While abroad, he studied under Henry Le Chatelier, Paul Von Groth, and Ferdinand André Fouqué, supporting his decision to focus his studies in crystallography and mineralogy.
 While trying to find a topic for his doctorate, he first went to Naples to study under crystallographer Arcangelo Scacchi, who was senile by that time.
 Scacchi's condition led Vernadsky to go to Germany to study under Paul Groth, curator of minerals in the Deutsches Museum in Munich.
 Vernadsky learned to use Groth's modern equipment, which included a machine to study the optical, thermal, elastic, magnetic and electrical properties of crystals.
 He also gained access to the physics lab of Leonhard Sohncke (Direktor, Physikalisches Institut der Universität Jena, 1883–1886; Professor der Physik an der Technischen Hochschule München 1886–1897), who was studying crystallisation during that period.
 In the year 1888, Vernadsky had the opportunity to attend the 4th International Geological Congress held in London before moving on to study under Fouqué and Chatelier in Paris.
 In 1889, when Dokuchaev declined to attend, Vernadsky took over the World Exhibition in Paris on his behalf.
 His exhibit featured a display on Russian soils where he earned a gold medal for his organization and presentation.